CAVaccineInventory/vial/README.md

 _If you encounter any issues in setup, please document them and add them to the [FAQ][1]._

 Check out the repository.
-Create a new Python virtual environment for it (I use `pipenv shell` to do this).
+Create a new Python virtual environment for it (I use `pipenv shell` to do this); we depend on Python 3.7 or later, and only test and deploy on Python 3.9.
 Install the dependencies with `pip install -r requirements.txt`.

 Set your environment variables, see _Configuration_ section below.